-Meanwhile, I feel cleansed from my tea-inspired decluttering party and will take off tomorrow, burden free, for a cruise on the Sea.
+Meanwhile, I feel cleansed from my tea-inspired decluttering party and will take off tomorrow, burden free, for a cruise on the Mediterranean Sea.

 And as I travel, I will remember a paraphrase of a Mark Twain quote: Travel is the best antidote to bigotry, prejudice, and narrow–mindedness.
 A good reminder for the world we live in today.

 Sharon Rawlette said:

 Haha!
 I have the same experience with caffeinated coffee.
 Usually I drink decaf (because that’s what my husband makes every morning), but when I get a cup out, I always make it regular.
 And the things I get done in the ensuing five hours!
 Unbelievable.

 I also appreciate your stack of previous drafts of your book.
 I also keep my drafts for a long time, and have a miserable time parting with them, even (or especially?) when they’re for things I wrote as a teenager…

 Hi Sharon, Thanks for writing.
 I do think there must have been some energizing weed in that mixture.
 I’m off the tea now just before our trip and I’m back to my normal slo-mo self.
 And, I reiterate, it’s purging to get rid of that old stuff.
 I’m now ready to dive into an organized mess of old “starts” so I can finish them someday.

 Lois Barliant said:

 Great entry!
 It takes guts to throw out those drafts!

 Lois Roelofs said: